 Minnesota Vulnerable Adults Act: Key Protections

-The Minnesota Vulnerable Adults Act (VAA) protects adults in licensed care from abuse, neglect, and exploitation.
+The Minnesota Vulnerable Adults Act (VAA) protects adults in licensed care from abuse, neglect, and exploitation, including exploitation of vulnerable adults in Minnesota care settings.
 It applies to nursing homes, assisted living, and other care settings.

 Key protections under the VAA: